 Mammography requested

-Depending on how the information model is set up, selection of pre-coordination or post-cordination using the terminology or the information model is important.
-For example, where the information model supports the use of qualifiers, pre-coordination of concpets that overlap with said qualifiers should be disallowed.
+Depending on how the information model is set up, selection of pre-coordination or post-coordination using the terminology or the information model is important.
+For example, where the information model supports the use of qualifiers, pre-coordination of concepts that overlap with said qualifiers should be disallowed.

 Transformation and comparison of alternative representations